petre-renware/sdeven/doc_src/Appendix_C_Status_Report.md

 ### Work done

-* -#NOTE list here all work done.
+* -#NOTE list here work done.
 Normally should refer the CHANGELOG (default expected).
 Other referred docs should be attached to this report and listed in "Attached documents" section.

 ### Work still in progress

-* -#NOTE briefly list here all remaining open issues / work to be done up closing.
+* -#NOTE briefly list here remaining open issues / work to be done up closing.
 Different docs can be referred (for example an OPEN ISUUES LIST) and must be attached to this report and listed in "Attached documents" section.

 ### System status